pk-droid-lab/kink-ideas/README.md

    * Spreadeagle on bed
    * standing hands cuffed to door frame
    * Chair
+* Show how your sub gets tied in the closet when a bull comes over
 * Make him wear your panties or stockings
 * Make him take your worn panties in his mouth or make him sniff them during edging
 * Sub watches a video of sex with bull while being edged
 * sub consumes the contents of a condom saved from a session with a bull
+* Sub worships your boots/heels

 ## Sub Reward Scenes